-Check your shoulders
+Keep your shoulders in place

 Place your feet correctly

 Some people tend to sit at the piano with one leg crossed over the other.
-This is bad posture for the piano and should be avoided.
-If you’re using the pedal, both feet must be in front of the pedals for easy access, and if you’re not using the pedal (yet) then both feet should be firmly on the floor.
-This ensure that your back and shoulders are aligned correctly and again, wards off aches and pains from sitting in the wrong position for a long time.
+This is bad piano posture for the piano and should be avoided.
+If you’re using the pedal, both feet must be in front of the piano pedals for easy access, and if you’re not using the pedal (yet) then both feet should be firmly on the floor.
+This ensures that your back and shoulders are aligned correctly and again, wards off aches and pains from sitting in the wrong position for a long time.

-Children sometimes like to tuck their legs underneath them on the stool.
+Beginners sometimes like to tuck their legs underneath them on the stool.
 To encourage them to keep both feet flat on the floor – until they can reach the floor – a foot stool placed directly in front of the pedals works really well.

 Another thing to consider when you’re sitting at the piano is where your music sits.
 Upright pianos tend to place the music right in front of your eyes, very conveniently.
 Grand piano music stands tend to be higher and further away from you, which might mean sitting a tiny bit higher on your bench.
 If you’re considering a new piano and you need some guidance check out our advice about acoustic vs digital pianos.

-Also, make sure you have good light on your music stand.
+Make sure you have good light on your music stand.
 There are some very good clip-on reading lights that work well clipped right onto the music stand.
 Some work from both batteries and USB.
 Of course, if you’re reading from a device or using Skoove, this isn’t a problem.

 More tips to help with your piano posture